 - (i) When was your central heating system or partial central heating system installed?
-Unknown - before I lived there but estimated about 18 years old - (ii) Do you have a maintenance contract for the central heating system?
+Unknown - (ii) Do you have a maintenance contract for the central heating system?
 No

 If you have answered yes, please give details of the company with which you have a maintenance contract: